JuliaPy/PyCall.jl/README.md

 Here are solutions to some common problems:

 * By default, PyCall [doesn't include the current directory in the Python search path](https://github.com/JuliaPy/PyCall.jl/issues/48).
-If you want to do that (in order to load a Python module from the current directory), just run `pushfirst!(PyVector(pyimport("sys")."path"), "")`.
+If you want to do that (in order to load a Python module from the current directory), just run `pushfirst!(pyimport("sys")."path", "")`.

 ## Python object interfaces